Academics » Curriculum

 Semester | Grades 10, 11, 12; Credit: 1/2

-This course will be offered Semester 2 and is designed as a co-ed activity / fitness-based elective physical education course.
+Offered Semester 2 and is designed as a co-ed activity / fitness-based elective physical education course.
 It is designed for both male and female students that enjoy being active and participating in a wide range of games and activities.
 Students will be exposed to a variety of different activities along with team and individual sports that can be utilized as part of a healthy and physically active lifestyle.
 Each unit will incorporate activities designed to teach basic rules, terminology, and game play.
 In each unit, participants will learn basic skills necessary to participate, become familiar with the equipment, and learn strategy necessary to play in modified games.
-Certain activities will be off campus and occasionally a small fee is requested (i.e. for bowling or golf).
+Certain activities will be off campus and occasionally a small fee is requested (i.e. for bowling or roller skating).
 In addition, students will also work on personal fitness twice per week.
-Students will meet Tuesday and Thursday in the weight room and will be expected to utilize the Lakeside Strength/Speed program.
+Students will meet two days a week in the weight room and will be expected to utilize the Lakeside Strength/Speed program.
 Class will meet daily and may be taken multiple years.

 Health & Wellness *